spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-zipkin/README.md

 ## Kubernetes Zipkin Example

-This project demonstrates how a Spring Boot application generating statistics as Spring Cloud Sleuth Spans/traces can send them to a ZipKin server deployed in Kubernetes without the need to configure the baseUrl of the ZipKin server deployed as the server will be discovered.
-The spans/traces generated can be viewed within the zipkin dashboard under the `serviceName=sleuth-zipkin`
+This project demonstrates how a Spring Boot application generating statistics as Spring Cloud Sleuth Spans/Traces can send them to a ZipKin server deployed in Kubernetes without the need to configure the baseUrl of the ZipKin server deployed as the server will be discovered.
+The spans/traces generated can be viewed within the Zipkin dashboard under the `serviceName=sleuth-zipkin`

-The Zipkin server is deployed according to the steps described within the Minishift or Minikube section.
+The Zipkin server is deployed according to the steps described within the `Minishift` or `Minikube` section.

-The project exposes under the `TraceController` different endpoints that you can play with in order to generate traces in sync/async way, to associate a trace with a Span
+The project exposes under the `TraceController` 2 endpoints `/` and `/hi` that you can play with in order to generate traces.
+When you call the root endpoint `/`, then it will issue a call against the second endpoint `/hi` and you will receive `/hi/hello` as response.
+If you look to the Zipkin dashboard, you will be able to get 2 traces recorded.
-...

-Here is an example of such implementation

 ```
-@RequestMapping("/traced")
+	@RequestMapping("/")
+	public String say() throws InterruptedException {
+		Thread.sleep(this.random.nextInt(1000));
+		log.info("Home");
+		String s = this.restTemplate.getForObject("http://localhost:" + this.port
+				+ "/hi", String.class);
+		return "hi/" + s;
+	}

+	@RequestMapping("/hi")
-public String traced() throws InterruptedException {
+	public String hi() throws InterruptedException {
-	Span span = this.tracer.createSpan("http:customTraceEndpoint",
-			new AlwaysSampler());
+		log.info("hi");
 		int millis = this.random.nextInt(1000);
-	log.info(String.format("Sleeping for [%d] millis", millis));
 		Thread.sleep(millis);
 		this.tracer.addTag("random-sleep-millis", String.valueOf(millis));

-	String s = this.restTemplate.getForObject("http://localhost:" + this.port
-			+ "/call", String.class);
-	this.tracer.close(span);
-	return "traced/" + s;
+		return "hello";
 	}
 ```

 ### Running the example